rust-lang/rfcs/text/0000-pi-types.md

 To find the right implementation, we use the data from the type inference (see the inference rules above).
-Since the parameters are, in fact, not much semantically different from normal generic parameters, we can resolve it is a normal manner.
+Since the parameters are, in fact, not much semantically different from normal generic parameters, we can resolve it in a normal manner (that is, by treating the value parameters as if they were actual type parameters).

 Likewise are disjointness checks based on structural equality.
+That is, we only care about structural equality, not `Eq` or something else.
+This allows us to reason more rigorously about the behavior.

 Since not all parameters' edges are necessarily the identity function, dispatching these would be undecidable.
 A way to solve this problem is to introduce some syntax allowing to specify the `impl` parameters.
+This is not something we consider in this proposal, but a secondary RFC can introduce these.

 ## Division by zero